TPG-backed LifeStance Health valued at more than $7 bln in U.S. IPO | Health

 LifeStance Health Group Inc's shares jumped over 11% in their Nasdaq debut on Thursday, giving the therapy provider a market value of nearly $7.5 billion and underscoring demand for mental health services during the COVID-19 pandemic.
 Stock of the company, which is backed by an affiliate of buyout firm TPG, opened at $20, compared to the initial public offering price of $18 set on Wednesday.

-Stock of the company, which is backed by an affiliate of buyout firm TPG, opened at $20, compared to the initial public offering price of $18 set on Wednesday.
-LifeStance said it sold 40 million shares above the earlier target range of $15 to $17 apiece, raising $720 million.
+LifeStance's shares were trading almost 18% higher in afternoon trade.
+LifeStance said it sold 40 million shares above the earlier target range, raising $720 million.
 Of the shares sold, 32.8 million were offered by LifeStance and around 7.2 million by the company's existing investors.

 TPG acquired a majority interest in the company in May 2020 at a total enterprise value of $1.2 billion, after which Summit Partners and Silversmith Capital Partners continued to hold a minority interest.
 LifeStance's debut comes as a mental illness crisis looms after millions of people worldwide were surrounded by death and disease and forced into isolation, poverty and anxiety by the pandemic.
 Health experts have also flagged concerns around evidence of higher risks of brain and mental health disorders among COVID-19 survivors.